Alarplasty Surgical Procedure in Bangkok, Thailand

 Generally, the procedure to narrow nostrils and reshape the alar crease can be performed in less than an hour.

 - Avoid salty food for two weeks to reduce swelling

 - Take stitches off 5 to 7 days after surgery

 Recovery time for an alarplasty is relatively quick.
-While the nose will be swollen in the days following the operation, it should recede within two weeks.
+While the nose will be swollen in the days following the operation, it should recede within one to two weeks.

 Alarplasty Risk and complications

 As with cosmetic rhinoplasty, patients who undergo alarplasty are at risk of complications.
 Immediately after the surgery, patients are likely to experience minor bruising in the alar region.
 This should resolve in a few days.
 Applying a cold pack to the surgical site can also help reduce bruising and swelling.

 In the weeks after the procedure, a patient may experience.